 - Reserve that last sprinkle of cheese for the next day so it stays on top of the casserole and gets that golden, cheesy dome.
 If you’re cooking this egg casserole immediately, sprinkle on the cheese.

 - If the top starts to get too brown, lay a piece of tin foil over the top of the casserole.

-I used whole milk for this egg bake.
-It would probably work with 1% or 2% though I haven’t tried it.
+I used whole milk for this egg bake, but it also works with 1% or 2%.
 I’d avoid skim milk.
-You can also use half and half for a richer egg casserole.
+You can also use half and half for a more decadent egg casserole.

-So, there you have it.
-A sausage egg and cheese casserole without bread.
-It’s great if you’re sticking to a gluten free diet but that’s not why we love it.
 The chunks of spicy sausage and golden sweet potato nestled in the egg custard give a flavor pop to each bite.
-Hatch chiles continue the spicy tingle and the cheese adds richness.
+Hatch chiles continue the spicy tingle, and the cheese adds richness.

-Initially, I thought this chorizo egg bake would make about 8 servings, but watching my husband mow through it, I’ve revised the recipe to serve 6.
-If you’re serving other things to go along with this (like a fruit salad, sweet rolls or biscuits), it’ll probably stretch to 8 servings.
+Initially, I thought this chorizo breakfast casserole would make about eight servings, but watching my husband mow through it, I’ve revised the recipe to serve 6.

 - 1 1/2 to 2 quart casserole dish

 - ¾ pound sweet potatoes peeled and chopped to 1/2″ dice